Bracket racing: Bracket Racing Strategy

 Professional (and some amateur) bracket racing has evolved over the years into a drivers' sport.
 It used to consist of trying to get a good reaction time then hoping the car ran near the number.
 Drivers would avoid breaking out like the plague, dialing their cars 0.01 faster than it had ever gone before.

-Now it has turned into a chess match between two drivers, guessing each other's next move.
-The race starts in the staging lane where drivers get ready to race, and decide what dial in to put on their cars.
-This is arguably the most important part of a bracket race: making sure of being able to "run the number".
-In other words, drivers make sure they can go as fast as their dial in says they can.
-Everyone has a different strategy, but any strategy has its flaws and can be beaten; that why the best strategy is one that includes many different strategies and cannot be predicted.
+A key element of the competition is the driver's ability to match this predicted time as closely as possible without going faster, a practice referred to as 'running the number'.
+Competitors use various staging and driving techniques to achieve consistency and counter their opponent's performance.

 Red Light and other fouls

 If a car leaves the starting line before the green light comes on, a foul is recorded (a red-light start), and that car is provisionally disqualified.
 Traditionally, only the first car to foul start is shown the red light; an automatic green light is shown in the other lane at the appropriate time.
-Since 2016, many tracks (and the NHRA) now use TruStart, which is new code written to the Christmas Tree.
+Since 2016, many tracks (and the NHRA) now use TruSTART, which is new code written to the Christmas Tree.
 When the first car launches, a green light will be initially shown, even if the driver committed a foul start.
 Once the second driver leaves, if one driver has a negative reaction time (foul start), that driver's lane will be shown a red light.
 If both lanes show a negative reaction time, only the lane with the worse negative reaction time will be shown a red light (left lane -.021 and right lane -.020, red light on the left lane only).
 Another form of foul is to cross the dividing line between the two lanes, or the line at the edge of the racing surface, both of which negates a red light foul.
 A foul is worse than a break out; one car can break out but if the other car fouls, the car that breaks out advances to the next round unless it is an absolute breakout (in certain classes only).
 If both cars foul, the lesser of the violations is the winner; a break-out is the least serious violation, then a red light, crossing the boundary line at the edge of the surface, crossing the dividing line between the lanes, leaving before the tree is started, failure of technical inspection after the run, and then absolute breakout.